kopyl/easysshcopy/README.md

 ## Set up:

 1. Edit your server's home path and aliases path in cofig accordingly to example that is already in there.
-2. Copy file 'SSH copy' to your MacOS doc (or do whatever you want for instant access on your freakOS.
-Sorry, i'm Windows-intolerant).
+2. Copy file 'SSH copy' to your MacOS Dock (or do whatever you want for instant access on your OS).

 ## Edit aliases